sudeeya/key-exchange/README.md

 # Key Excahnge
 Key exchange is an educational implementation of the Wu-Lam key exchange protocol.
+The Wu-Lam protocol is a cryptographic protocol designed to securely exchange keys between two parties with the help of a trusted third party (Trent).

 ## Getting Started
 To try the demonstration version, follow these steps:

 1. Generate Keys.
-Run the key generation task by executing the following command:
+Run the RSA key generation task by executing the following command:
 ```
 task keygen-demo
 ```
+These keys will be required for message exchange in the Wu-Lam protocol.

 2. Run Tasks.
 Open separate terminals and run the tasks for Trent, Alice, and Bob.
 For example, to run Alice's task, use:
 ```